aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-sitefinity/sitefinity-export-users-to-word/_index.md

 ﻿---
-title: Sitefinity Export Users to Word – Aspose.Words for .NET
+title: Sitefinity Export Users to Word
+second_title: Aspose.Words for .NET
 articleTitle: Sitefinity Export Users to Word
 linktitle: Sitefinity Export Users to Word
 description: "Export Sitefinity users into Microsoft Word or OpenOffice document using Aspose.Words Sitefinity Export Users to Word in C#."